9 Ways to Improve Your Financial Life

 1. Reviewing Monthly Expenses

 This might involve canceling inactive memberships and unused subscriptions, and/or re-evaluating your cell, cable and car insurance plans (do you have more bells and whistles than you need?
 Could you get a better deal elsewhere?).
+Or, you might decide to cook more (and get takeout less often) or make fewer trips to the mall.

 Another way to knock down recurring bills is to do a little haggling.
 Sometimes all it takes is a phone call to get a provider to give you a better deal or to lower your rate.
+If you see a promotion going on from a competitor, for instance, you can always ask your company if they can apply that rate to your account.

 2. Trying a 30-Day Spending Freeze

-To help stay motivated, you might keep track of the money you didn’t spend during your freeze and then put it to use paying down debt, starting an emergency fund, or saving for a downpayment on a home or other short-term financial goal.
+To help stay motivated, keep track of the money you didn’t spend during your freeze and then put it to use paying down debt, starting an emergency fund, or saving for a downpayment on a home or other short-term financial goal.

 3. Automating Every Bill